Grape Growers Brace for Syrah Decline

 But a large proportion of vines—perhaps as many as 200 acres—are at risk of being pulled out due to a genetic trait in two specific clones that causes the vines to decline and die.

-“It’s really a genetic problem,” Dr. Patrick Vuchot, who oversees research and development activities as director of the Institut Rhodanien in Orange, France, told winemakers in response to a question from Howard Soon, the veteran winemaker at Andrew Peller Ltd.
+“It’s really a genetic problem,” Dr. Patrick Vuchot, who oversees research and development activities as director of the Institut Rhodanien in Orange, France, told winemakers in response to a question from Howard Soon, the veteran winemaker at Andrew Peller Ltd.’s operations in the Okanagan, during the closing plenary session at the recent B.C. conference (see “British Columbia Winemakers Talk Tannin”).

 The problem has been observed on grafted vines in British Columbia as well as own-rooted vines in Argentina, Vuchot explained.